laylaabokaf/ass1_fullStack_Submi/README.md

 task2:
-When a post is created/edited, there will be an option to upload exactly one video to the post, and to remove it.
+1.When a post is created/edited, there will be an option to upload exactly one video to the post, and to remove it.
 If a video was uploaded, the user will see the filename, and won't be able to upload any more videos. link to video (cloudinary)

+//done ,TODO: Add remove botten at Upload component

+2.send data to mangoos collection , view the data at the website , Required metadata: user, date uploaded, id of post (sqlite), link to video (cloudinary). => Done

+toDo:
+add remove button to create data when removing post send a remove req to mangoos , add the apelety yo remove video or pubish